 Banking in UAE

-What is UAE Banking Sector?
+What is the UAE Banking Sector?

 Why is Banking Important for Businesses and Individuals in the UAE?